UrbanAnalyst/docs/src/intro.md

 transport and socio-demographic disadvantage, to be compared across all UA cities.

-Finally, UA enables the properties of any chosen city to be transformed to become more like the properties of any other chosen city.
+Finally, UA enables cities to "learn" from one another, by visualising how the properties of any chosen city can best be transformed to become more like the properties of any other chosen city.
+Paris, for example, has better bicycle infrastructure than Berlin, and the UA transformation algorithm can calculate how Berlin can most easily transform its bicycle infrastructure to become more like Paris.
+Values for every area in Berlin are then displayed as the proportional increase in bicycle infrastructure which would be necessary for the whole city to have infrastructure equivalent to Paris.

 # How does it work?